 Copper Is Your New Best Friend

-Most already know that copper is one of the higher priced commodity, so be on the look out for it.
+Most already know that copper is a higher-priced commodity, so be on the lookout for it.
 Copper comes in many different shapes and sizes.
-Remember copper is a great metal for conducting electricity so any items or materials that you may come across with an electric current most likely has copper.
-Some common items you may want to look for that contains copper are:
+Remember, copper is a great metal for conducting electricity, so any items or materials that you may come across with an electric current most likely have copper.
+Some common items you may want to look for that contain copper are:

-- Electric Motors – They come in all sizes from things like microwaves, fans, power tools, and lawn mowers.
-The copper windings on the inside can be removed if you want to crack open the steel casing.
+- Electric Motors – Come in all sizes, from microwaves, fans, power tools, and lawnmowers.
+The copper windings inside can be removed if you want to crack open the steel casing.

-- Water Pipes – If you are having your home renovated or you are helping a friend out with some contractor work, be sure to collect whatever scrap copper pipes from the location. *Bonus* they have Brass fittings that can be removed.
+- Water Pipes – If you are renovating your home or helping a friend with some contractor work, collect scrap copper pipes from the location. *Bonus* they have Brass fittings that can be removed.

-- Household Wires – Electronics like TV’s, refrigerators, and other appliances that have plug wires with them, can be snipped off and scrapped as an Insulated Copper Wire price.
+- Household Wires – Electronics like TVs, refrigerators, and other appliances with plug wires can be snipped off and scrapped as an Insulated Copper Wire price.

 Ask Your Friends, Family, & Everyone Else For Scrap